jbarratt/serialized.net/_posts/2004-11-22-serious-rsync-timesaver.markdown

 ---
 <p>I needed a copy of fedora core 3 for a machine I'm building, so I broke out the handy bittorrent link and zinged it to my colocated server.
 That was nice -- I got about 800k/sec sustained during the download.
 What was also nice is that the <span class="caps">MD5 </span>sums matched -- good files to start with.</p>

 <p>Then I downloaded them to our local fileserver (in case we need them again, plus I've managed to stuff my laptop full to the brim with data... again.)
 Problem: <span class="caps">MD5</span>sums no longer match.
 D'oh.
-(I'm not sure what causes them to barf, but interestingly, this happened <strong>last</strong> time I did basically the exact same scenario with fedora core 1!)</p>
+(I'm not sure what causes them to barf, but interestingly, this happened last time I did basically the exact same scenario with fedora core 1!)</p>

 <p>So, instead of downloading them again:</p>